 UX community in Helsinki invited designers to GribTown

-Grib the company that has founded GribTown™ has always been a strong believer in co-designing with the community from the start.
+From its inception Grib, the company that founded GribTown™, has always been a strong believer in co-designing with the community.
 The founders are convinced that there is no better strategy than learning directly from and developing solutions with your users, partners, and customers.

 Hands-on workshop for learning about 3D modeling in AR

 “I see a big potential in Grib when a total beginner described an easier way of designing, which I did not think about.
-I look forward to trying this application” one of the more experienced participants said.
+I look forward to trying this application,” one of the more experienced participants said.